 The application is susceptible to generating and/or accepting an excessive number of requests that could potentially exhaust limited resources, such as memory, file system storage, database connection pool entries, or CPU.
 This could ultimately lead to a denial of service that could prevent any other applications from accessing these resources.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: